johnbonanno-source/SmartRecipes-Alexa-Skill/README.md

 Hello, My name is john Bonanno
-For my final project I’ve created a smart – assistant style Alexa Skill called smart recipes
+I’ve created a smart – assistant style Alexa Skill called smart recipes.

 I wanted to create a Alexa skill that could help me decide on the next meal I would make, that also could able to send me that recipe that I had decided on.